 1. Order a home inspection.

-Your offer to purchase will probably be contingent on a home inspection report.
+Once you go under contract, it's time to order the inspection and appraisal and you'll be responsible for paying for both.
+Your offer to purchase will probably be contingent on a home inspection report and your lender will want an appraisal to make sure the house is truly worth as much money as they're lending you for it.
 Work with your realtor to schedule a home inspection in order to identify potentially costly and hidden issues, such as foundation problems and outdated wiring.

 - Negotiate repairs: Depending on what the inspection uncovers, you may be able to negotiate with the seller for help covering the cost of the repairs.
 If the issues are significant, you may want to back out of the deal entirely.